epfl-ada-project-amazon/data-analysis/README.md

 # Research questions
 We will consider the following questions and address them within our project:
 - Is there an impact of a customer review on the product success, depending on its content?
-- What is the impact of the first customer review?
+- What is the impact of a first customer review (good/bad) on products?
 - Can we distinguish categories of customers in term of interest and activity on amazon?
-- Within specific categories (e.g. Books), can we find trends?
+- Within specific categories (e.g. Books), can we detect trends and find a way to visualize them in a efficient manner?
 - What is the success distribution among products within the different categories?

 # Dataset